 How Long Do I Have To File a Bicycle Accident Claim?

-The State of New Mexico limits the amount of time claimants have to file personal injury and bicycle accident claims.
+The State of New Mexico limits the number of times claimants have to file personal injury and bicycle accident claims.
 This limit is called a statute of limitations.
 In New Mexico, you only have three years from the date of your accident to file a personal injury civil claim, in most cases.
 If you are bringing a suit against a government entity, however, you may only have two years from the date of your bicycle accident to file.

 At Ring Jimenez, P.C., we recommend prompt legal action to all our clients.
 Acting quickly can ensure the preservation of key evidence, such as photographs from the scene of your bicycle accident.
 Do not wait to contact us after your collision in Albuquerque.